Jzukas125/Obsidian-Notes/CyberSecruity/Blue Team Intro/SOC Level 1/MISP.md

  - Global Actions: Access to information about Misp and this instance.
  - MISP: Simple link to your baseurl
  - Name: Name (auto-generated from mail address) f currently logged in user
- - Envelope: Link to User Dashboard to consult some of your notifit
+ - Envelope: Link to User Dashboard to consult some of your notifications and changes since the last visit.
+ - Log out: The Log oust button to end your session immediately

+Event Management
+	Where you create all malware investigation correlations by providing descriptions and attributes associated with the investigation.
+Splitting the process into three significant phases, we have:
+		Event Creation - General info about an incident or investigation.
+Add the description, time, and risk level deemed appropriate for the incident by clicking the Add Event button.
+The distribution options are as follows:
+			Your organization only
+			This Community only (users that are part of yout MISP community) Connected Communities
+			All communities
+		Attributes and Attachments